-Attempts to leverage private capital have been made, using donor and government funding as seed capital, but this only works for projects offering a "conventional" commercial return.
-Private-sector investment has been limited and far short of what is needed to address the climate change agenda.
+Attempts to leverage private capital have been made, using donor and government funding as seed capital, but this only works for projects offering a 'conventional' commercial return.
+Private sector investment has been limited and far short of what is needed to address the climate change agenda.

 However, a new mindset is emerging.
-Mark Carney's 2015 "tragedy of the horizon" speech triggered the creation of the Financial Stability Board's Taskforce on Climate-related Financial Disclosure (TCFD).
-In 2017 it recommended that organizations report on climate-related financial risks, with the first disclosures expected alongside financial reports in 2019.
-Headline risks are these:

-- · Ability to transition to a low-carbon economy - and exposure to regulation and legislation, litigation, reputational harm, reduced market share, and loss of share price. - Physical resilience to the impacts of climate change - and exposure to the costs of repairs and legal action, harm to supply chains, lost productivity, and disruption or loss of markets.
+Mark Carney's 2015 'tragedy of the horizon' speech triggered creation of the Financial Stability Board's Taskforce on Climate-related Financial Disclosure (TCFD).
+In 2017 it recommended that organisations report on climate-related financial risks, with the first disclosures expected alongside financial reports in 2019.
+Headline risks are: Ability to transition to a low-carbon economy, in line with the Paris Agreement - and exposure to regulation and legislation, litigation, reputational harm, reduced market share and loss of share price.
+Physical resilience to the impacts of to the impacts of climate change - and exposure to the costs of repairs and legal action, harm to supply chains, lost productivity, and disruption or loss of markets.

-The primary purpose of the TCFD is to protect capital, but it is expected to bring wider benefits by turning climate liabilities into financial liabilities that must be managed.
-Banks, investors, and insurers say they will "vote with their feet," prioritizing organizations that are aligned with a 2°C future, and withdrawing from those that aren't.
+The primary purpose of the TCFD is to protect capital, but is expected to bring wider benefits by turning climate liabilities into financial liabilities, that must be managed.
+Banks, investors and insurers say they will 'vote with their feet', prioritising organisations aligned with a 2°C future, and withdrawing from those that aren't.

-Because the global economy involves complex financial, physical, social, and environmental connections and interdependencies, the management and mitigation of climate-related financial risk is far-reaching.
+Because the global economy involves complex financial, physical, social and environmental connections and interdependencies, the management and mitigation of climaterelated financial risk is far-reaching.
 It effectively involves building community resilience spanning advanced and developing markets.